NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2021-04-13: Add option to adjust line and marker transparency.

 - 2021-04-08: Add option for data values to be displayed on axes.
 Add support to adjust axes font colors.

 - 2021-03-19: Allow legend to be global in tiledlayout in spider_plot_class.
 Allow axes values to be shifted.
 Allow axes zoom level to be adjusted.